Table of Contents

 Instant Recall: Type-I-Immediate-Type

 Allergies are divided into four different types according to Coombs and Gell: immediate-type, cytotoxic-type, immune complex-type, delayed-type.
-The anaphylactic shock belongs to the type 1 hypersensitivity: immediate-type allergy.
-This is caused mainly by:

 - Food (nuts, soy, etc.)